Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 Location Lake Malawi in Africa

-Diet small aquatic invertebrates, krill and crustaceans
+Diet small aquatic invertebrates, krill, and crustaceans

-The southern region of Lake Malawi in east Africa is home to the strawberry peacock cichlid.
+The southern region of Lake Malawi in East Africa is home to the strawberry peacock cichlid.
 They’re more popular than other types in the aquarium hobby.

 In contrast to females, male strawberry peacock cichlids have a more striking pink coloration.
 However, if this fish is under pressure, its pink body will turn white.

 Peacock cichlids are bottom-dwelling fish found near the bottom of lakes and rivers.
 They’re energetic, providing plenty of room for them to swim.
 The territorial nature of these fish necessitates adequate living quarters.
-They can become hostile and bite and chase one another

 10. Red Snapper